 - Manual surface modeling — Surface workflows require deliberate stitching; it's easy to leave an edge unjoined.

-If you see any of these symptoms, check for open shells:
+If you see any of these symptoms, check for open shells (non-watertight):

 - CAM can't select faces the way you expect